BandW2011/CellProfilerPlugin/notes.md

 constant fomrat until after cXX
 CXX.ome.tif, cXX--XXX.ome.tif, CXX--XXX.ome.tif
-plate coords, xy is uv
-xy is position within well

-get plate map from file address? "map to it using alphanumerals" matrixscreener? edit export spreadsheet that has these things? in the same image csv would also be "fine with me" wellid, contetns, concentration, platetype, actualwells:
+wellid, contetns, concentration, platetype, actualwells:
 A1,     aspirin,  10mM,          96,        32
 5 columns, instruction sheet, make USER FRIENDLY